Bargod Rangers A.F.C.

 The club dates back to the 1880s.
 They started out as a hockey team, before switching to football in the 1900s.
 They were a founder member of the Ceredigion League in 1921, and were then known as Drefach.
 The club's name was officially changed from Bargoed Rangers to Bargod Rangers in January 1975, to reflect the correct spelling of the River Bargod, which runs through the village.

-In 1981, Bargod Rangers played a Welsh Cup second round match at home to Stourbridge, which Stourbridge won 5–0.
+In 1981–82, Bargod Rangers played a Welsh Cup second round match at home to Stourbridge, which Stourbridge won 5–0.
+That was also their only season in the Mid Wales Football League, and they finished 8th of 14 teams.